DeliciousHouse/evolve-acoustics/blog-card-fix-summary.md

    - Kept `image-optimization.js` as it's still needed

 ## Verification
-A verification script `verify-blog-card-display.js` was created to check:
+Visual verification was performed to check:
 - Card height consistency
 - Image loading and visibility
 - Proper text truncation

 To run the verification:
-1. Execute `./add-verification-script.sh` to add the verification script to the blog page
+1. Open the blog page in a browser
-2. Open the blog page in a browser
+2. Verify that all blog cards display properly with consistent heights
-3. Check the browser console for verification results
+3. Check that images load correctly and text truncation works as expected

 ## Expected Results
 - Blog cards should now display with consistent heights